Tufin/oasdiff/README.md

 ### Breaking Changes
 Breaking changes are changes that could break a client that is relying on the OpenAPI specification.
 [See some examples of breaking and non-breaking changes](breaking-changes.md).
+Notes:
-Note: this is a Beta feature.
-Please report issues.
+1. This is a Beta feature, please report issues
+2. There are two different methods for detecting breaking changes (see below)

+### Breaking Changes – Old Method
+The original implementation with the `-breaking-only` flag.
+While this method is still supported, the new one will eventually replace it.

-### Breaking Changes Checks
+### Breaking Changes – New Method
-An improved method for detecting breaking changes in specifications.
-It works differently form the original "Breaking changes" feature.
+An improved implementation for detecting breaking changes with the `-check-breaking` flag.
-It uses the list of rules, each checks specific case and could generate more decent human-readable error messages.
+This method works differently from the old one, is more accurate, generates nicer human-readable output, and is easier to maintain and extend.

-To use it, run the oasdiff with the `-check-breaking` option, e.g.:
+To use it, run oasdiff with the `-check-breaking` option, e.g.:
 ```
 oasdiff -check-breaking -base data/deprecation/base.yaml -revision data/deprecation/deprecated-past.yaml
 ```

-There are two levels of check errors:
+There are two levels of breaking changes:
-- `WARN` - for important changes which should be noticed by developers but may not be confirmed programmatically
+- `WARN` - potential breaking changes which developers should be aware of, but cannot be confirmed programmatically
-- `ERR` - for most of breaking changes which should be avoided
+- `ERR` - confirmed breaking changes which should be avoided

-If you use the `-fail-on-diff` option with the `-check-breaking`, oasdiff will exit with return code 1 when any level of error occured.
+If you use the `-fail-on-diff` option with `-check-breaking`, oasdiff will exit with return code 1 if any ERR-level breaking changes are found.
-If you want to make oasdiff exit with non-zero return code only when there are errors with ERR level, use the `-fail-on-warns` option.
+To exit with return code 1 even when only WARN-level breaking changes are found, add the `-fail-on-warns` options.
-It makes oasdiff fail with exit code 1 if only WARN breaking changes found.
-The option is usable only when both `-check-breaking` and `-fail-on-diff` options used.

 #### Composed mode
-The "composed mode" could be useful when you want to check for breaking changes multiple specs describing the single API.
+The "composed mode" can be useful when you want to check for breaking changes across multiple specs.
-For example, your application could provide multiple APIs decribed in multiple files.
-Or your API is combined from multiple APIs with API gateway and you want to check for breaking changes your API overally, not single specs.
+For example, when multiple APIs, each one with its own spec, are exposed behind an API gateway, and you want to check for breaking changes across all specs at once.
-When composed mode is used, oasdiff before computing diff (and breaking changes checks)

-There are some problems that could be in such usage scenario:
+Constraints:
-- Different files could have different components (schemas, properties, etc.) with the same name.
-So to check for difference we should not only internalize all referencies, but replace local referencies with its contenttoo for each API description
+- Different files may have different components (schemas, properties, etc.) with the same name.
+So to check for difference we should not only internalize all referencies, but replace local referencies with its content too for each API description
 - To check for backward compatibility, we should use only API (path+method) difference
 - We should support some way to move the API from one file to another without breaking changes.
 Sometimes it could not be done atomically (e.g. when specifications are in different repositories maintained by different teams).
 So we should have some rules to order similar API descriptions to find the latest one.

 The composed mode allows to do it.
-It is helpfull when you want to find diff and check for breaking changes for API divided into multiple files.
+It is helpful when you want to find diff and check for breaking changes for API divided into multiple files.
 If there are same paths in different OpenAPI objects, then function uses version of the path with the last x-since-date extension.
 The `x-since-date` extension should be set on path or operations level.
 Extension set on the operations level overrides the value set on path level.
 If such path doesn't have `the x-since-date` extension, its value is default "2000-01-01"